 At Boys State of Virginia, learning about democracy began with ID cards.
 Mine said Joel Jones.
 Eisenhower City.
 Nationalist.
-Each 20-kid dorm had a name like Eisenhower City, Nixon City, Kennedy City.
-There two randomly assigned political parties.
+Each 20-kid dorm was called a city and named after a U.S. president.
+Nationalist was one of two randomly assigned political parties.
 At Boys State we all wear matching white shirts and blues shorts.
 Led by our dorm leader who is a marine sergeant we learn to march in formation to meals at the dining hall, and three daily assemblies at a huge gymnasium where Legionnaires introduced Guest Politicians who give speeches.
 Meanwhile kids ran for office.
 It’s an entire imaginary state campaign season crammed into one week.
 Kids run for mayor of their cities and precinct captains and the Boy’s State of Virginia legislature, and the big three offices of Governor, Lt Governor, and Attorney General.
 The final voting is Saturday afternoon.
 Sunday the new pretend regime is sworn in and our mom’s come to pick us up.

 Now the other major candidates start campaigning hard, but I don’t bother because I have a secret weapon.
 Thomas Jefferson.
 See, at Saturday Assembly before the final vote the candidates for the big 3 give speeches up on the podium just like the Guest Politicians, and I’ll pull out the Jefferson.
 The institutions of mankind are to serve mankind!
 The dead have no rights!
 The tree of liberty must occasionally be watered with the blood of tyrants!
 Everyone will go nuts